• January

 Create an above-ground ambiance with a clever illusion.
 First, frame and trim a window opening in one of the walls.
 Then, paint the concrete wall behind it reflective white and mount several inexpensive fluorescent fixtures.
 Equip the light fixtures with daylight-spectrum bulbs.
 Lastly, hang a translucent light-filtering window treatment, such as a gauzy accordion shade, and enjoy.

-Finally, creating the perfect basement living space, can be simple or complex.
+Finally, transforming your basement into the perfect living space can be simple or complex.

 © Copyright Merrell Building Enterprise, Inc